- About

 • Helps facilitate team member development and career advancement.

-The collaboration between CRCS and Dr. Yves Givel, through this innovative workshop, signifies a pivotal step towards nurturing leaders who are adept at managing businesses and champions of well-being, inclusivity, and positive change.
+Through the Leading with Emotional Intelligence workshop, the collaboration between Cesar Ritz Colleges Switzerland and Dr. Yves Givel signifies a pivotal step towards nurturing leaders adept at managing businesses and champions of well-being, inclusivity, and positive change.
 As we look toward the future, the principles of emotional intelligence and mindful leadership will undoubtedly play a critical role in shaping the leaders of tomorrow—leaders who are prepared to navigate the complexities of the professional world with grace, empathy, and a deep understanding of the human experience.